-This new remote assistance and screen-sharing service provides the community the convenience to receive technical support from IT support staff across campus networks or across the Internet.
-This provides technology support that is more timely and efficient for the University.
+The remote assistance and screen-sharing service provides the community the convenience to receive technical support from IT support staff across campus networks or across the Internet.
+This provides technical support that is more timely and efficient for the University.

-To access the Remote Support tool, IT support staff will provide the user with a unique nine digit session key to start a secure one-time session, which they will enter at http://helpme.pepperdine.edu before its expiration time (default expiration is 10 minutes).
+To access the Remote Support tool, IT support staff will provide the user with a unique nine-digit session key to start a secure, one-time session.
+That session key must be entered at helpme.pepperdine.edu before its expiration time (default expiration is 10 minutes).